 Inform 7 Concepts and Strategies

 Inform is a programming language for creating interactive fiction (in the classic Infocom-esque parser-based format).
 It was created by Graham Nelson, and has a number of characteristics that make it different from other programming languages, and uniquely suited to the task of writing interactive fiction.
 Inform 7 is the most recent iteration of the language, and differs dramatically from previous versions, which is why you’ll see so many tutorials and documents specifically referencing “Inform 7.”
+However, previous versions of the language are now infrequently used.
+In this document, I’ll use “Inform” to refer to Inform 7 specifically.

 Inform: What and why